thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 ## Is It Time To Level Up?

 If you're getting what you want, that's awesome!
 You might start wondering, though, if there's more to life.
 Maybe you're looking for more meaning, or you find that being part of a group makes life better.
-If that's how you feel, exploring the ['Belong' perspective](/unlock-your-potential/programs/guide-4) might be your next step.
+If that's how you feel, exploring the ['Belonging' perspective](/unlock-your-potential/programs/guide-4) might be your next step.

 If things aren't going your way, don't worry.
 Sometimes, trying to do everything alone doesn't work out.
 In these times, finding like-minded people can be the key to success.
 The ['Belong' perspective](/unlock-your-potential/programs/guide-4) can also help here.